velipso/simple-js-synth/README.md

 // turn the note off
 node.noteOff();

-// check to see if the synth is silent node.isSilent();
+// see if the synth is silent and ready for a new note to play node.isReady();

 // stop all sound immediately
 node.stop();